07Eunji/Slalom_DataChallenge/README.md

 # Slalom_DataChallenge
+**Requirements** <br/>
+1. A script wirtten with any programming language that calls the API and uploads it to your database.
+2. A file with the two queries that answer our questions about the data
+3. An explanation of how to run your solution.

+### HOW I SOLVED
 1. Pulled and saved the SpaceX Launch API from the web using python.
 2. Normalized the json files and saved as a csv using python.
 3. Cleaned the datasets using Excel.